 We carried (or she carried and we followed) the partially-drowned horsefly over to a counselor to ask if the big fella was okay.
 The counselor, apparently unaware of my friend’s superpowers, snatched the horsefly out of her hand and chucked it over the pool fence in one fluid, reactionary motion.
 We stood there gaping for a few moments while the counselor processed the situation and tried to convince us that the poor dipteran was okay.
 However, its fate remains a mystery to this day – as does where all the camp friends I made over the years have gone off to.
 Hope they’re all doing well.

 Anyway: horseflies.
 These blood-sucking insects really are flies in the order Diptera and get their name from feeding on horses.
-That’s right, for once the taxonomists actually gave an arthropod a logical name.
-Give yourselves a pat on the back, guys, good job.
+That’s right, for once the arthropod-naming people actually gave an arthropod a logical name.
+Give yourselves a pat on the back, guys.
+Good job.
 I knew you could do it.

 Horseflies are so despised that they make mosquitoes look good.
 I mean, no one wants to have their blood sucked, but in North America mosquito bites just itch while horsefly bites are painful from the get-go.
 Then again, mosquitoes are infamous for spreading malaria, Zika virus, West Nile virus and other deadly diseases in other parts of the world, while at most a horsefly will give you a small, potentially infected welt… There’s really no winning when it comes to vampiric dipterans.